droman892/onsen-react-pages/README.md

 1) connect the form data in a database
 2) optimize the radio feature
 3) include media queries for added responsiveness
+4) incorporate form validation
+5) use the React context API instead of prop-drilling

 ## Bugs and Issues